Anushk97/Blog/_posts/2024-06-11-second-post.md

 #### 👉 GPT Class

 This class will consist of Word Token Embeddings (wte), Word Positional Embeddings (wpe), Transformer blocks (h) and Layer Normalization (ln_f).
 - wte: Embedding layer that converts each token in the vocabulary to a n_embd-dimensional embedding vector.
+Word embeddings can be better understood with [tiktokenizer](https://tiktokenizer.vercel.app/)
 - wpe: Embedding layer that assigns a unique n_embd-dimensional vector to each position in the input sequence.
 - h: List of transformer blocks, where each block contains layers for self-attention and feed-forward neural networks.
 - ln_f: Applies layer normalization to the final hidden states of the transformer to stabilize and accelerate training.